 To find out more about strategic partnerships, go to the section External Growth

 Plant biotechnology, to accelerate the plant breeding process

 The work of plant breeding is facilitated by the use of plant biotechnology (molecular biology, transgenesis, etc.).

 These tools can help to gain time and be more efficient, as the result of a better understanding of plant genomes.
 On average, 2 to 3 years can be gained in the plant breeding process.

 New Breeding Techniques that are complementary to those used historically have modernized the toolbox used by today’s breeders.

 In 2021-2022, Vilmorin & Cie devoted 10% of its research investment to the development and integration of plant biotechnology.

 A comprehensive research organization

-Vilmorin & Cie relies on a solid internal organization, with almost 2,000 staff contributed to the research process.
-This represents 29% of the headcount, spread out over more than 100 research centers throughout the world.
+Vilmorin & Cie relies on a solid internal organization, with more than 2,000 staff contributed to the research process.
+This represents 28% of the headcount, spread out over more than 100 research centers throughout the world.

 In terms of organization, Vilmorin & Cie’s research combines expertise of the research teams, cross-company resources and sites that are as close as possible to the markets, in order to test, for example, new varieties created in true conditions of soil, climate, disease, etc.